All Episodes

 We knew them.

-Come on, you guys are the ones, it's your boss is the one that when the entire national security team wanted to arm and train them that he turned them down, Mr. Kearney, after the case.
+It's your boss is the one that went the entire national security team wanted to arm and train them, that he turned them down, Mr. Carney, after Senator, facts are stubborn things, Mr. Carney.

-And the fact that they didn't leave a residual force in Iraq overruling all of his military advisors is the reason why we're facing ISIS today.
+And the fact that they didn't leave a residual force in Iraq, overruling all of his military advisors, is the reason why we're facing ISIS today.

 There you go.